zpuckeridge/blog/content/blog/create-your-own-blog/index.md

 This will ensure that the `gatsby build` command will be run automatically when we push future updates to our blog.

+We also need to install the gh-pages Gatsby plugin like so:

+    yarn add gh-pages

+or if you are using Node Package Manager:

+    npm install gh-pages --save-dev

 Now, let's create a new Git branch for hosting our site.
 This is where all the build files will be stored.

     git branch gh-pages